ropensci/skynet/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Fixed broken link
-* Added web referecnes in the Description above  for the BTS data.
+* Added web references in the Description above  for the BTS data.
 * Reduced the total tarball size to the CRAN requirements